Lisa Marie Chaufty

 Adjunct Associate Professor

 Director, Emma Ray Riggs McKay Music Library

-Adjunct Assistant Professor, Early Music Ensemble
+Director, Early Music Ensemble

-As a performer, Lisa has been praised for her "remarkably vibrant" playing, performing as a soloist and with groups such as the Choir of the Cathedral of the Madeleine and Utopia Early Music.
-She has also played in and co-organized several Sundays@7 Baroque concerts since 2009.
-Lisa plays primarily early music; however, she has traveled into the realm of new music, premiering Miguel Chuaqui's Arioso for Recorder and LiveElectronics in 2012, and performing it at several festivals; most recently in June 2014 at the New York City Electroacoustic Music Festival.
+As a performer, Lisa has been praised for her "remarkably vibrant" playing, performing frequently as a soloist and chamber player with local early music groups and with musicians in the School of Music.
+Lisa plays primarily early music; however, she has traveled into the realm of new music, premiering Miguel Chuaqui's Arioso for Recorder and Live Electronics at several festivals; and most notably in June 2014 at the New York City Electroacoustic Music Festival.
 In the past few years, Lisa has returned to her first instrument (in its ancestral form), and performs on the traverso as well as the recorder.
-Lisa is the co-director of heArt Music, an early music group that performs several concerts a season for underserved populations.
+She has taught traverso to undergraduate and graduate flute students through the Early Music Ensemble.
+Lisa is also the co-founder and co-director of heArt Music, an early music group that performs music several concerts a season for underserved populations.

-- MUSC 437/4437/6437 Early Music Ensemble
+- Early Music Ensemble (UG/Graduate)